New Page 1

 There are other screening machines which look at the heel or forearm but unless you have had a scan which looks at the L1-L4 Lumbar Spine, Bilateral Hips, Bilateral Forearms and an Instant Vertebral Fracture Analysis (IVA) you really don't know the status of your bone health!!

 Your results are compared to a young person (approximately age 30) with maximum bone density (T-Score) and with someone your age (Z-Score).
 These scores indicate if you have decreased bone density and will help predict your risk of future fractures.
-Treatment decisions, in general are based on the T-Scores, and in some cases the FRAX Score (see below).
+Treatment decisions, in general are based on the T-Scores, and in some cases the FRAX Plus Score (see below).
 The World Health Organization has defined "low bone density" (often referred to as Osteopenia) as T-Scores of -1.0 to -2.5 and "Osteoporosis" as T-Scores less than -2.5.
 Z-Scores are used for men less than age 50 and pre-menopausal females.
 Z-Scores less than -2.0 are considered "below the expected range for age" and Z-Scores above -2.0 are considered "within the expected range for age".

-Our Routine Protocol for Clients Requesting DXA Bone Density Testing
+The Protocol for Clients Requesting DXA Bone Density Testing

-Includes the Following Testing
+May Include the Following Testing

 Lumbar AP (Anterior Posterior) & Supine Lateral Bone Density